Post job

 Receptionists are employees assigned at the entrances or lobbies of offices.
 They welcome guests, check identification, issue visitor badges, attend to questions or inquiries, and direct guests to where they are supposed to go.
 They also receive general mail or packages, answer calls, and manage schedules.
 Receptionists perform various clerical or administrative functions as assigned by their supervisors.
 They should have good client relations skills.

 These skill sets are where the common ground ends though.
-A front desk clerk responsibility is more likely to require skills like "reservations," "night audit," "room availability," and "guest service."
-Whereas a receptionist requires skills like "patients," "phone calls," "data entry," and "front desk."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of a front desk clerk are more likely to require skills like "reservations," "night audit," "room availability," and "guest service."
+On the other hand, a job as a receptionist requires skills like "patients," "phone calls," "data entry," and "front desk."
+As you can see, what employees do in each career varies considerably.

 Data entry associates are a group of professionals using computers and data processing programs to supply information into a database or documentation platform or to transcribe data via phone conversations or recordings.
 They can multitask effectively with excellent verbal and written communication skills and perform repetitive tasks accurately with excellent attention to detail.
 Part of their task is to maintain the database by encoding new and updated customer account information by preparing source data for computer entry, compiling, and sorting information.
 To be effective, typing speed and accuracy must be considered.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, front desk clerk responsibilities are more likely to require skills like "reservations," "night audit," "room availability," and "guest service."
-Meanwhile, a data entry associate might be skilled in areas such as "computer database," "data entry," "payroll," and "wpm."
+Meanwhile, a data entry associate has duties that require skills in areas such as "computer database," "data entry," "payroll," and "wpm."
 These differences highlight just how different the day-to-day in each role looks.

 A data entry operator is someone responsible for entering collected information into a database using different computer software.
 Data entry duties include updating customer data, transcribing information, and entering accounting records.
 Also, it is their responsibility to organize collected data and maintain their accurate record on the database so it can be accessed at any time.
 Data operators must be proficient in typing skills, keen to details and able to manage a large amount of data.
 They must also be familiar with using spreadsheets, along with other word processing programs.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from front desk clerks resumes, they are more likely to have skills like "reservations," "night audit," "room availability," and "guest service."
-But a data entry operator might have skills like "data entry equipment," "computer database," "wpm," and "word processing."
+The required skills of the two careers differ considerably.
+For example, front desk clerks are more likely to have skills like "reservations," "night audit," "room availability," and "guest service."
+But a data entry operator is more likely to have skills like "data entry equipment," "computer database," "wpm," and "word processing."

-Data entry operators are known to earn similar educational levels when compared to front desk clerks.
-Additionally, they're 1.1% more likely to graduate with a Master's Degree, and 0.1% more likely to earn a Doctoral Degree.
+Data entry operators earn the highest salary when working in the finance industry, where they receive an average salary of $38,543.
+Comparatively, front desk clerks have the highest earning potential in the retail industry, with an average salary of $28,828.data entry operators typically earn similar educational levels compared to front desk clerks.
+Specifically, they're 1.1% more likely to graduate with a Master's Degree, and 0.1% more likely to earn a Doctoral Degree.

 A receptionist/billing clerk is responsible for performing administrative and clerical duties as needed to maintain a smooth flow of operations for the business.
 Receptionist/billing clerks process the customers' payment transactions, manage account payables, releasing invoices, and immediately resolve account discrepancies.
 A receptionist/billing clerk must have excellent communication and analytical skills, responding to customers' inquiries and concerns, escalating high-level complaints to the billing management.
 They should also maintain records of financial documentation for reference and reconciliation as needed.